oracle/oracle-database-operator/docs/observability/README.md

 ```

 ### Custom Exporter Image or Version
-The field `spec.deployment.image` is provided to enable you to make use of a newer or older version of the [observability-exporter](https://github.com/oracle/oracle-db-appdev-monitoring)
+The field `spec.deployment.image` is provided to enable you to make use of a newer or older version of the [Oracle AI Database Metrics Exporter](https://github.com/oracle/oracle-db-appdev-monitoring)
 container image.

 ```yaml